Search the Site

 Background

 High quality eye care should be available to all patients, regardless of whether the service is delivered in the patient's home or traditional primary care settings - e.g. high street practice.
-We encourage all domiciliary providers to read and follow the Optical Confederation's Domiciliary Eyecare Committee's Code of Practice.
+We encourage all domiciliary providers to read and follow the Domiciliary Eyecare Committee's Code of Practice.

 If you want to provide NHS funded domiciliary eyecare, please see GOS contracts.